-Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the procedures, time or cost required to deal with construction permits (figure 3.3).
-These benchmarks help show what is possible in making it easier to deal with construction permits.
+The benchmarks provided by the economies that over time have had the best performance regionally or globally on the procedures, time or cost required to deal with construction permits (figure 3.3) help show what is possible in making it easier to deal with construction permits.
 And changes in regional averages can show where Azerbaijan is keeping up-and where it is falling behind.